Click for joy!

 Written by Roxanne Brown

-Imagine if you trusted everyone you work with to do everything you need them to do, in the way you need them to do it.
+Imagine this: You trust everyone you work with to do what you need them to do, in the way you need them to do it.
+You know you can count on them to do their best, even when they make a mistake.
 Imagine how liberating that would be.
-Imagine what you could accomplish, what your team could accomplish.
-It’s all about Trust.
+Imagine what you could accomplish, what your entire team could accomplish.
+It all centers on trust.

 Trust is complicated.
 It feels like a moving target.
 It’s earned but can disappear.
-It’s intangible, yet you can detect when it’s there.
+It’s intangible, yet you detect when it’s there or not there.
 When trust is strong, it can feel like a super-power.

-When something happens between people that’s unexpected by one or both parties in this implicit agreement, the instinct to self-protect kicks in.
-The natural tendency is to assume the worst in an attempt to make sense of it and be safe
+When something happens that’s unexpected by one or both parties in this trust agreement, the instinct to self-protect kicks in.
+The natural tendency is to assume the worst in an attempt to make sense of it and be safe.

 Trust and Dependence